-The need to rely on another company to supply the survival kits potentially represents an external unfavorable factor.
-The flashlight firm would have to rely on an outside source supplier over which they would have limited control (deadlines, quality control, changes in materials costs, etc.) and there is a greater potential of competition from other sources that provide the materials in the kit.
-Therefore, quadrant D is the correct answer.
+Feedback: The need to rely on another company to supply the survival kits potentially represents an external unfavorable factor.
+The flashlight firm would have to rely on an outside source supplier over which it would have limited control (deadlines, quality control, changes in materials costs, etc.) and there is a greater potential of competition from other sources that provide the materials in the kit.
+Therefore, external-unfavorable, or threat (D), is the correct answer.
 See Figure 2-7.